Frequently Asked Questions - H-2B Visa Program

 · Must have intermediate level of English

-H-2B Employers also pay for the workers transportation and visa.
-The H-2B workers are responsible for all their housing costs and related expenses.
+H-2B Employers are responsible for paying – agency recruitment fees and the workers’ transportation and visa voucher fees.
+H-2B workers are responsible for all their housing costs and related expenses.

 Some of the places that hire H-2B workers are: hotels, country clubs, resorts restaurants, national parks, theme parks, ski resorts, landscaping and construction.